AdobeDocs/marketo.en/help/marketo/getting-started/setup/configure-protocols-for-marketo.md

 103.237.104.0/22
 94.236.119.0/26

 Some anti-spam systems use the email Return-Path field instead of the IP address for allowisting.
-In those cases, the best approach is to allowlist ‘&#42;.mktomail.com’, as Marketo uses several mailbox subdomains.
+In those cases, the best approach is to allowlist '&#42;.mktomail.com', as Marketo uses several mailbox subdomains.
 Other anti-spam systems allowlist based on the From address.
-In these situations, be sure to include all the sending (‘From’) domains that your Marketing group uses to communicate with people/leads.
+In these situations, be sure to include all the sending ('From') domains that your Marketing group uses to communicate with people/leads.

 >[!NOTE]
 >